 The program's calendar involves four 16-week semesters and one 8-week Intensive Language Summer session.
 During the summer session, language classes are held two evenings per week.
 There are no seminar classes during the summer.

 The program has two components:

-- Seminar Courses — At least six substantive seminar classes
+- Seminar Courses — Six seminar classes

-- Language Courses — An Asian language component that includes a language-only summer session and as many as 12 units of study.
+- Language Courses — Asian language component that includes a language-only summer session and as many as 12 units of study.

 Each seminar course is 4 units for a total of 24 units.
 The following list describes the two seminars for first-year students and the four seminars that second-year students complete.